AdobeDocs/commerce-php/src/pages/module-reference/module-adobe-commerce-events-client.md

 ---
 title: AdobeCommerceEventsClient
-description: README.md contents of the module from the source code
+description: Adobe Commerce I/O event client
 ---

+# Magento_AdobeCommerceEventsClient

 `Magento_AdobeCommerceEventsClient` provides the ability to manage subscriptions to commerce events and supports the publishing of event data for subscribed events to a specified service.

-### Local development
+## Local development

 For development purposes this package can be added to Magento `composer.json` as a local dependency: